Bibhu Kumari Devi: Personal life

 Devi married the last King of Tripura, Kirit Bikram Kishore Deb Barman from whom she had one son and two daughters.
+Her husband and son Kirit Pradyot Deb Barman were also members of the INC. Presently, her son Pradyot Manikya Deb Barma is the founder and chairman of Tipra Motha Party.
+The daughter Kriti Devi Debbarman is the Member of Parliament Lok Sabha representing Tripura East Lok Sabha constituency.

-Her husband and son Kirit Pradyot Deb Barman were also members of the INC. In 2015, a local court in Tripura ordered the state government to hand over Neermahal palace and Rudrasagar Lake to Devi.
+In 2015, a local court in Tripura ordered the state government to hand over Neermahal palace and Rudrasagar Lake to Devi.